-My DIY Cherry Bitters recipe is featured in the latest issue of House Tonic magazine, along with other “Make Your Own Cocktail Ingredients.”
+My DIY Cherry Bitters and DIY Grapefruit bitters recipes are featured in the latest issue of House Tonic magazine, along with other “Make Your Own Cocktail Ingredients.”
 Check it out!

 “Nine out of 10 bartenders deny drinking cocktails—they only make them,” and with these words from moderator Claire Smith from Belvedere Vodka began a cheeky 90 minute debate about whether or not cocktails were worth drinking.